digego/extempore/docs/install.rst

 The build-from-source workflow will download and build all the dependencies you need (including LLVM).
-So, if you've got a C++ compiler, git and CMake (and an :ref:`ALSA backend
-<linux-portaudio-backend-instructions>` on Linux) then here are some
-one-liner build commands:
+So, if you've got a C++ compiler (for `gcc`, version 4.9 or later is required), git and CMake (and an :ref:`ALSA backend <linux-portaudio-backend-instructions>` on Linux) then here are some one-liner build commands:

 On **Linux/OSX**::